 Empowering Lives through Sports

-Since World T.E.A.M.‘s first inclusive program in 1987, our organization has used athletics to challenge adaptive men, women and children to accomplish goals they never thought possible.
+Since World T.E.A.M.‘s first inclusive program in 1987, our non-profit organization has used athletics to challenge adaptive men, women and children to accomplish goals they never thought possible.
 We strongly believe that “The Exceptional Athlete Matters.”

 Through every World T.E.A.M. program: